Trust-Anchor-Group/NeuroFoundry/Root/NeuroFoundry/Index.md

 			AskAi(Instruction,Parameters,Functions):=
 			(
+				if (--NeuroFoundryState.QueriesLeft>=0) then
+				(
 					Request:=
 					{
 						"type":NeuroFoundryState.Type,
 						"scope":NeuroFoundryState.Scope,
 						"roles":NeuroFoundryState.Roles,
 						"jurisdiction":NeuroFoundryState.Jurisdiction,
 						"references":NeuroFoundryState.References,
 						"title":NeuroFoundryState.Title,
 						"headers":NeuroFoundryState.Headers
 					};

 					foreach P in Parameters do Request[P.Key]:=P.Value;

 					R:=ChatGpt(
 						"You help legal professionals generate texts for legal documents. "+ "During the generation of the document, multiple calls will be made. "+ "You take JSON as input that will contain what is known.
 You call functions "+ "to return recommendations.
 Input properties are as follows: 'type' defines "+ "the type of document that is to be generated, 'scope' contains a description "+ "of the scope of the document, 'roles' describes the roles included in the "+ "contract, 'jurisdiction' defines the legal jurisdiction, "+ "'references' contains any references that should be taken into account, "+ "'title', if defined, contains the title of the document, and 'headers' "+ "contain the headers that already have been generated. " + Instruction, QuickLoginUser.Jid, JSON.Encode(Request, false), Functions, false, false);

 					if empty(R.Content) then
 					(
 						foreach P in Parameters do R.Function.Arguments[P.Key]:=P.Value;

 						PushEvent(PTabID,R.Function.Name,R.Function.Arguments);
 						eval(R.Function.Name)(R.Function.Arguments)
 					)
 					else
 					(
 						PushEvent(PTabID,"AddMarkdown",
 						{
 							"Markdown":R.Content,
 							"Placeholder":"⌛"
 						});
 						AddMarkdown(R.Content,"⌛")
+					)
 				)
 			);